Acute cystitis is an infection of the bladder or lower urinary tract. Acute means that the infection begins suddenly.

 Over-the-counter products that increase acid in the urine, such as ascorbic acid or cranberry juice, may be recommended.
 These medicines lower the concentration of bacteria in the urine.

-Follow-up may include urine cultures to make sure the bacterial infection is gone.
+Follow-up may include urine cultures.
+These tests will make sure the bacterial infection is gone.

 Most cases of cystitis are uncomfortable, but go away without complications after treatment.

-Uncomplicated urinary tract infection; UTI - acute; Acute bladder infection; Acute bacterial cystitis
+Uncomplicated urinary tract infection; UTI - acute cystitis; Acute bladder infection; Acute bacterial cystitis

 Cooper KL, Badalato GM, Rutman MP.
 Infections of the urinary tract.
 In: Partin AW, Dmochowski RR, Kavoussi LR, Peters CA, eds.
 Campbell-Walsh-Wein Urology.
 12th ed.
 Philadelphia, PA: Elsevier; 2021:chap 55.